vboussange/DeepSAR/README.md

 uv pip install -e .
 ```

-### Data
+## Data
 #### European Vegetation Archive (EVA) dataset
-Anonymised vegetation plot data is located at `data/processed/EVA/anonymised`.
+The anonymised vegetation plot data from which we generated our training samples is located at `data/processed/EVA/anonymised`.
 It consists of two `.parquet` files:
-- `plot_data.parquet` contains the metadata associated with the vegatation plots
+- `plot_data.parquet` contains the metadata associated with the vegatation plots,
 - `species_data.parquet` contains anoynimised species names associated with each plot.

 To obtain the full dataset, make a request at https://euroveg.org/eva-database/.

 #### GIFT database
-As a test dataset, we provide data retrieved from the [GIFT database](https://gift.uni-goettingen.de/home) and harmonized with the EVA dataset, located under `data/processed/GIFT/anonymised`.
+Regional checklists from the [GIFT database](https://gift.uni-goettingen.de/home), harmonized with the anonymised EVA dataset backbone, are provided as a test dataset.
+You can find this dataset under `data/processed/GIFT/anonymised`.

 #### Predictors
-As predictors, we used in our paper bioclimate variables from the CHELSA dataset.
-To download the same bioclimate variables (to e.g. use [the pretrained weights](#pretrained-weights)), go to `data/CHELSA/` and type
+We used bioclimatic variables from the CHELSA dataset as predictors in our paper.
+To download the same variables (for example, to use the [pretrained weights](#pretrained-weights)), navigate to `data/CHELSA/` and run:

 ```
 wget --no-host-directories --force-directories --input-file=envidat.txt
 ```

 #### Pretrained weights
-We provide pretrained weights for the ensembled deep SAR model at `scripts/results/train/`.
-Check the [Quickstart/inference](#inference) for the how to.
+Pretrained weights for the ensembled deep SAR model `deep4pweibull` are available at `scripts/results/train/`.
+See the [Quick start: Inference](#inference) section for usage instructions.

 # Citations